-Myth 7: Résumés are supposed to be all about your responsibilities.
+Myth 7: Résumés are supposed to be all about your duties/responsibilities.
 Ugh!
 This is a most persistent myth indeed.
 Accomplishments, awards, team awards, great results, cost savings generated, improvements in efficiency, productivity and accuracy, goals met/surpassed, complimentary bonus skills, fluency in foreign languages etc. all are far more important than mere responsibilities.
 Employers stopped looking for worker bees in the 1990s, when the US became the most productive workforce in the world.
-Now, they are looking for employees who can make significant and lasting contributions.
+Now, they are looking for employees with a high ceiling who can make significant and lasting contributions.

 Another essential part of résumé writing is search engine optimization and keyword density through keyword research and inclusion.
 It is no longer enough to submit a résumé and cover letter to an Internet website or an employer's database.
 It must come up in the advanced Boolean search results, otherwise few if any human eyeballs will ever actually read it.